lllyasviel/ToonDecompose/README.md

 This Violet example is a good input because

 * It is small.
 Downloading is fast.
 * It is real.
-The Violet is from a REAL animation in the real productions, NOT some toy examples synthesized in some university labs. *(Violet Evergarden is generally considered one of KyoAni's peaks, and is the most well-produced anime between 2015 and 2022.)*
+This Violet is from a REAL animation in the real productions, NOT some toy examples synthesized in some university labs. *(Violet Evergarden is generally considered one of KyoAni's peaks, and is the most well-produced anime between 2015 and 2022.)*
 * It is challenging.
 The motion is very large.
 The girl is running.
 Even latest optical flow methods and correspondence-based decomposition methods would fail in this example.

 Because of these, we use this example as a typical test.